There aren't any images for this school. Be the first to show your picture to thousands of people!

 Additional School Information

 Clinton Township has an extensive Career Services program that helps students find rewarding jobs after graduation.
-Over 98 percent of Baker College graduates are successfully employed, and 83 percent of graduates have found jobs in fields related to their academic study.
+Over 98 percent of graduates are successfully employed, and 83 percent of graduates have found jobs in fields related to their academic study.

 Through the Career Services Office, students can get help writing their resume, preparing for interviews, participating in job fairs, or even securing job referrals from the faculty and staff.
 There are also a number of online resources that students can access from home, including an Employer Spotlight, a Career Fair listing, and information on Clinton Township’s work experience program.

-This website and associated pages are not associated with, endorsed by, or sponsored by Baker College of Clinton Township.
 StateUniversity.com has no official or unofficial affiliation with Baker College of Clinton Township.